oaklandgit/goboom/README.md

 ### To Do

-- bring back debug modes
-- ensure objects with collision components have tags.
 - pass a customizable "cooldown" period into a collision event
+- Debug collision boxes
+- ensure objects with collision components have tags
 - centralize collision detection.
 Current approach is non-performant
 - offscreen die
 - compAnchor - a way to keep objects dynamically anchored (centered, etc) to their parent